TheByronHimes/MongoDB-SPA-Template/README.md

-<h1>FastAPI & MongoDB Template</h1>
+<h1>FastAPI & MongoDB Template with React</h1>
-Use this to quickly start a project with FastAPI and MongoDB through Docker.
+Use this to quickly start a single-page app with FastAPI and MongoDB through Docker.
 <br>
 <h2>Instructions</h2>
 <ol>